-Stationary sources emitting hazardous substances into the atmosphere Amount of hazardous substances captured with gas cleaning and dust collection equipment from hazardous substance generated in stationary sources.
+Amount of hazardous substances captured with gas cleaning and dust collection equipment from hazardous substance generated in stationary sources.
 It does not include hazardous substances used in technological processes of production in form of raw materials or intermediate products.

-Total amount of all hazardous substances emitted into the atmosphere as a result of incomplete filtration and cleaning by abatement equipment.
+Hazardous substances emitted into the atmosphere from stationary sources Total amount of all hazardous substances emitted into the atmosphere as a result of incomplete filtration and cleaning by abatement equipment.
 This does not include hazardous materials generated as a result of erosion, forest fire, etc.